 It has been argued that marijuana has a lot of medicinal value in it.
 Medical marijuana has been considered as a healer as it effectively helps to calm severe pain, serve as a muscle relaxant, help in managing nausea, and even help in the treatment of glaucoma.
 This, however, does not make weed the bridge to good health.
+While cannabis smells amazing to some people, not everyone is the biggest weed smell fan which is also why some consumers prefer cannabis edibles!

 The environment around us is always the recipient of the decisions we make and the impact of our actions will always be seen and felt at some point in time.
 Be that as it may, here are 3 ways that the legalization of marijuana can impact the environment: